 But in 2012, Watt headed home to New Zealand, having been given the opportunity to open his own Japanese robata restaurant in the revitalised dining precinct next to SKYCITY’s Grand Hotel – MASU by Nic Watt.
 Watt created a modern interpretation of the centuries old Robata style of cooking over hot coals for his first restaurant, which eventually opened in October 2013 to instant awards and acclaim.

-Within months of the opening of Akarana Eatery, Watt opened the inaugural INCA in Westfield Newmarket’s rooftop dining precinct.
+March 2022 Watt opened INCA in Ponsonby Central dining precinct.
 Inspired by Watt’s earlier travels to Peru, where he studied the art of Nikkei, INCA celebrates this fusion of Japanese and Peruvian cuisines.
+This new venture is part of the expanded Ponsonby Central dining precinct and again celebrates the art of Nikkei cuisine where Latin America meets Asia.

 Watt has also made several TV appearances throughout his career, including his own TV3 cooking show, Testing the Menu.
 He’s also published two cookbooks - Chef’s Secrets from the Kitchen of Huka Lodge (from his time as executive chef at the luxury lodge in Taupō) and Masu by Nic Watt.